Heat Pump vs Propane/Oil Heating Calculator

 simplePaybackYears = incrementalCost / annualSavings when incremental cost and annual savings are both positive.
 If the net heat pump cost is lower than the fuel-system replacement and operating savings are positive, payback is effectively immediate.
 If annual savings are zero or negative, the calculator reports that payback is not reached.

-Fuel and Emissions Assumptions
+Heat Pump vs Propane/Oil Fuel and Emissions Assumptions

-Consider a 2,000-square-foot home that needs 93 MMBtu of delivered heat in a typical winter.
+In a heat pump vs oil-boiler comparison, consider a 2,000-square-foot home that needs 93 MMBtu of delivered heat in a typical winter.
 Its existing oil boiler is 85% efficient, heating oil costs $4.10 per gallon, and the owner is evaluating a cold-climate heat pump with a seasonal COP of 2.9.
 Electricity costs $0.18 per kWh, the heat pump quote is $17,000, the replacement boiler quote is $10,500, and incentives reduce the heat pump cost by $2,000.

 Copy status updates appear here.

-How do I estimate seasonal heating load?
+How do I estimate a seasonal heating load for this comparison?

-What COP should I enter?
+What seasonal COP should I enter for a heat pump?

 Arcade Mini-Game: Heating Scenario Calibration Run